curvelogic/eucalypt.old/docs/index.md

 It has the following features:
   - a native syntax that makes common transformations succint and allows you to define data, functions, operators and more
-  - a cut-down expression syntax for embedding in YAML files using tags
+  - a lightweight expression syntax for embedding in YAML files using tags
   - facilities for manipulating blocks (think JSON objects, YAML mappings)